Jbleezy/BO1-Reimagined/README.md

 * Make crawlers give kill points immediately if killed on wall
 * Add stielhandgranate icon on HUD
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction
-* Fix dtp loop anims on PSG1, M72 LAW, and RPK
 * Turn off Der Riese easter egg song noises after they have been activated
 * Fix barrel textures on Der Riese?
 (Haven't had it happen again)
 * Find a way to be able to shoot through more than 3 zombies